pyroniasys/pyronia-linux/security/pyronia/doc/Design.md

 #### Inter-lib data tracking
 * Goal: Track different data types between libraries to ensure that the correct data is sent to the correct destination server

+#### Security-critical library state protection
+* Concern: Malicious library may call into a trusted library in order to change security-critical state (e.g. call networking library to change data destination)
+* Goal: Protect sensitive library state against tampering and access by malicious/untrusted callers
+* Provide a security API that allows benevolent library developers to mark security critical state
+* Any access to marked state triggers an access control check much like a sensitive resource access in Pyronia
+* Provides an additional layer of security for an IoT application

 ## LSM components
 * Callgraph-LSM communication